ArcticSnow/quarto_science_template/README.md

 quarto preview my_science_project`.
 ```

-## 2. Why (not)?
-Current return on experience thoughts as to why (or not) using this system for your science project.

-**Advantages**:
-- bring everything in one dynamic document
-	- notes
-	- code
-	- references
-	- data, etc.
-- All files are raw text and can be open and edited with any text editor.
-This means it easily integrates with `git` as well.
-- The html website can be shared to anyone
-- Forced to do reproducible code.
-As the code is run everytime, it must be clean and organized
-- Modular at your wish within the scope to what Quarto offers (a lot!).

 **Limits**:
 - A fair amount of manual setup to perform that may be a steep learning curve at first.